ismail-elshafeiy/TestAutomation_JAVA/README.md

 * Find the Extent Report [ExtentReports.html](ExtentReports.html) in the project root path for the latest execution and open by any browser

-### Run the Test remotely using Selenium-Grid and Docker
+## Run the Test remotely using Selenium-Grid and Docker:

-Pre-requisites: Docker Desktop should be installed
+Pre-requisites: Docker Desktop should be installed.

 * To start selenium-grid using docker-compose; at the root directory of the project, run the following command: